saarw/flushout/README.md

 model and flush changes to the master in the background.
 Flushout is written in TypeScript to support single-page applications, progressive web applications, and mobile clients that need to interact with data models without network delay and to support periods of offline data model manipulation.

 Flushout design properties
-* Minimizes network traffic by only initializing clients with the latest model snapshot and then only sends updates
+* Minimizes network traffic by only initializing clients with the latest model snapshot and then only send updates
 * Makes storing update history optional and history is stored separately from the latest model state
 * Is flexible about deployment and agnostic about network transport to fit many sorts of backends and protocols
 * Defines communication between client and server as simple interfaces to support inspection and validation